GodGenesis/attacker/README.md

 Open this link in your browser https://vscode.dev/tunnel/dev-server/home/kali/TEST-VSXPLOIT/vsxploit/dist

 To grant access to the server, please log into https://github.com/login/device and use code 58F4-AA62

+?
+What would you like to call this machine? (kali) ›